Sasha Johnson: Charges dropped over black rights activist shooting

 A trial had been due to start on 7 March but at a hearing on Tuesday, the prosecution announced it would not be pursuing the case following a review.

+Access to the party was restricted by security at a side gate and one of the attackers was carrying a handgun, probably a Glock loaded with 9mm bullets, the court heard.

+He said Ms Johnson had been at the party as she was then in a relationship with the oldest son who had been living at the property.

-Mr Justice Hilliard recorded formal not guilty verdicts after the prosecution offered no evidence.
+Mr Justice Hilliard recorded formal not guilty verdicts.

-Police have said previously they do not believe she was the intended victim of the shooting.

 Ms Johnson is a prominent anti-racism campaigner who is a founding member of the Taking the Initiative Party.
 She was heavily involved in the Black Lives Matter movement in 2020.